CalebLammers/ML_for_collisions/README.md

 # ML for collisions
-ML code to be released through SPOCK
+Machine learning model to be added to SPOCK